Alice Crites

 Alice R. Crites is a Washington Post librarian and the researcher on the three-member team that won the 2018 Pulitzer Prize for Investigative Reporting.
 She specializes in politics and government.

 Crites has been a researcher on six different Pulitzer-winning teams at Washington Post, 2006, 2008, 2015, 2016, 2017, and 2018.
 She is an advocate for the role of researchers and news libraries in the support of journalism, saying "We're cost effective.
 We're expert searchers....
 We not only get information, but also help avoid making mistakes."

 Early life and education

 Crites is the daughter of an NIH cancer researcher and a librarian for the Montgomery County Schools.
-She graduated from University of Maryland with a B.A. in English, and received an M.A. in English and literary criticism from Carnegie Mellon University.
+She has always been a self proclaimed "news junkie".
+She graduated from University of Maryland with a B.A. in English where she studied medieval literature including the works of Geoffrey Chaucer, and received an M.A. in English and literary criticism from Carnegie Mellon University.
 She worked for the Congressional Research Service at the Library of Congress before getting her MLS from the University of Maryland.